villawad/agora-verifier/README.md

 * java
 * sbt
-* the agora-verifier direcotry of the agora-tally project
+* the agora_tally directory of the agora-tally project
 * the openstv project (git clone)

 Packaging